 You can see the BMBA Templar code by CLICKING HERE

-Bob is looking to start his basketball programs once more at the start of term three of the school year.
-This will depend on the continued lifting of COVID-19 restrictions.
+Bob is looking to start his basketball programs once more whenever COVID-19 restrictions begin to lift.
+This resumption will obviously depend on the continued lifting of COVID-19 restrictions, but Bob wants to be as organised as possible when that happens.
 Through registering your interest you will be placed on the BMBA database and receive regular updates about program resumption and proper registrations.

 To register your expression of interest for one of the BMBA programs you can do so by CLICKING HERE